-- Leaving the service area: With the exception of the annual enrollment period, the only other time you may change your election for HMO coverage is if you move out of the HMO's service area.
-If you move out of your HMO's service area, you may register this move as a Life Event on Jetnet, and enroll in the Envoy medical option offered for your new area.
-To make another election following your move, call the Benefits Service Center within 60 days of your move.
+- Leaving the service area: With the exception of the annual enrollment period, the only other time you may change your election for HMO coverage is if you move out of the HMO's service area or pursuant to a HIPAA special enrollment event as explained in "Life Events and Special Enrollment Events."
+If you move out of your HMO's service area, you may register this move as a Life Event on my.envoyair.com, and enroll in the Plan's medical option offered for your new area.
+To make another election following your move, call the Benefits Service Center within 30 days of your move.
 If you do not notify the Benefits Service Center of your election, you will be enrolled in a medical option offered in your new area and will receive a confirmation statement indicating your new coverage - Active employees over age 65: If you or your covered spouse reaches age 65 and becomes eligible for Medicare while covered under an HMO, most HMOs allow you to continue coverage.
 Coordination of benefits applies.
 The HMO is primary and Medicare is secondary (as explained in Coordination of Benefits) as long as you are an active employee.